Chapter 18. Scanning the system for security compliance and vulnerabilities

 IMA ensures security on the local and remote systems.

-Disk encryption protects the data on a block device by encrypting it.
-To access the device’s decrypted contents, a user must provide a passphrase or key as authentication.
-This is particularly important when it comes to mobile computers and removable media: it helps to protect the device’s contents even if it has been physically removed from the system.
-The LUKS format is a default implementation of block device encryption in RHEL.
+By using the disk encryption, you can protect the data on a block device by encrypting it.
+To access the device’s decrypted contents, enter a passphrase or key as authentication.
+This is important for mobile computers and removable media because it helps to protect the device’s contents even if it has been physically removed from the system.
+The LUKS format is a default implementation of block device encryption in Red Hat Enterprise Linux.

-The Linux Unified Key Setup-on-disk-format (LUKS) enables you to encrypt block devices and it provides a set of tools that simplifies managing the encrypted devices.
-LUKS allows multiple user keys to decrypt a master key, which is used for the bulk encryption of the partition.
+Linux Unified Key Setup-on-disk-format (LUKS) provides a set of tools that simplifies managing the encrypted devices.
+With LUKS, you can encrypt block devices and enable multiple user keys to decrypt a master key.
+For bulk encryption of the partition, use this master key.

-RHEL uses LUKS to perform block device encryption.
+Red Hat Enterprise Linux uses LUKS to perform block device encryption.
 By default, the option to encrypt the block device is unchecked during the installation.
 If you select the option to encrypt your disk, the system prompts you for a passphrase every time you boot the computer.
-This passphrase “unlocks” the bulk encryption key that decrypts your partition.
-If you choose to modify the default partition table, you can choose which partitions you want to encrypt.
+This passphrase unlocks the bulk encryption key that decrypts your partition.
+If you want to modify the default partition table, you can select the partitions that you want to encrypt.
 This is set in the partition table settings.

 • LUKS encrypts entire block devices and is therefore well-suited for protecting contents of mobile devices such as removable storage media or laptop disk drives.